 \section{Experiment}

 We conducted an experiment in the context of human-humanoid imitation (HHI) activities where participants were asked to imitate simple horizontal and vertical arm movements performed by NAO, a humanoid robot \cite{gouaillier2009}.
 Such simple movements were repeated ten times for the participant who copied NAO's arm movements in a face-to-face imitation activity.
-Also, wearable inertial measurement unit (IMU) sensors were attached to the right hand of the participant and to the left hand of the robot (Figure~\ref{fig:hri} A,C).
+Also, wearable inertial measurement unit (IMU) sensors were attached to the right hand of the participant and to the left hand of the robot (Figure~\ref{fig02}a1,a3).
 Data were then collected with four NeMEMSi IMU sensors with sampling rate of 50Hz provinding tri-axial data of the accelerometer, gyroscope and magnetometer sensors and quaternions \cite{Comotti2014}.
-A further description of the NeMEMSi IMU sensors is given in \nameref{S1_AppendixB}.